-If you’re on the introverted side or find it difficult to interact with others, a pet can make it easier to socialize with other people.
 Pets do more than provide loyal companionship.
+Having a pet can make it easier to socialize with other people if you’re on the introverted side or find it difficult to interact with others.
 One of the benefits of pets is that they can also help people increase their social support and form new friendships.

-Get this — one study found that pet owners were 60% more likely than non–pet owners to get to know people in their neighborhood.
-While dogs are the most common pets that increase camaraderie, other pets (think rabbits, snakes, rats and turtles) can also cause friendships to form.
-Pets, despite what type, can offer a shared bond and create a mutual attraction towards another individual one might not otherwise consider socializing with.
+In fact, one study found that pet owners were 60% more likely than non–pet owners to get to know people in their neighborhood.
+While dogs are the most common pets that increase camaraderie, other pets (like rabbits, rats, snakes and turtles) can also cause friendships to form.
+No matter what kind of pet you have, they can offer a shared bond and create a mutual attraction towards another individual you may not have thought to speak with.

-Simply put, pets make it much easier to socialize with other people.
-Whether you make a new friend at the dog park or bond with a coworker or acquaintance about your pet iguanas, having pets to talk about makes it much easier to strike up a conversation with someone else.
+In other words, pets make it much easier to socialize with other people.
+Whether you make a new friend at the dog park or bond with a coworker about your pet gerbil, having pets to talk about makes it that much easier to strike up a conversation with someone.

 6. Pets Boost Self-Esteem

-Individuals who possess a high sense of self-esteem tend to look at themselves in a more positive manner and experience a higher sense of self-worth.
+People who have a high sense of self-esteem tend to view themselves in a more positive manner and have a higher sense of self-worth.
 If you suffer from low self-esteem, having a pet could help.
 Research shows that pet owners are more likely to report having higher self-esteem than people who don’t own pets.

 The human-animal bond between children and pets is huge when it comes to increasing self-esteem.
-Research shows, for example, that both primary- and middle-school-aged children who have pets show higher scores of self-esteem than children that don’t experience this bond.
+For example, research suggests that both primary- and middle-school-aged children who have pets show higher scores of self-esteem than children that don’t have this bond.

 Another study that investigated the long-term effects of having a pet found that dog owners showed a significant improvement in self-esteem 10 months after acquiring their pet.
-It seems the closer your bond with your pet, the more likely you are to feel this confidence boost.
-All the more reason for increased cuddle time and time spent mindfully paying attention to your pets.
+It appears that the closer your bond with your pet, the more likely you are to feel this confidence boost.
+All the more reason to spend even more quality time with your pets.

 7. Pets Give You a Sense of Purpose

 It’s said that living with purpose makes it impossible to just exist.
-Having a sense of purpose is the driving force behind a life filled with meaning and happiness.
-A pet can help give you this sense of purpose.
+Having a sense of purpose is the driving force behind a fulfilled life.
+A pet can help give you this sense of purpose and fulfillment.

-Taking care of another living being is a huge responsibility and long-term commitment that requires a lot of your time and attention, but a pet offers a sense of purpose unlike much anything else.
-Think about it.
-Our pets rely on us for absolutely everything, from getting them water and food to taking them out to exercise.
-Even the small act of giving your dog a tasty treat can instill a sense of purpose and be an affirming and positive experience.
+Taking care of another living being is a huge responsibility and long-term commitment that requires a lot of your time and attention, but a pet offers a sense of purpose unlike anything else.
+Our pets rely on us for literally everything, from providing them with food and water to taking them out to go potty.
+Even the small act of giving your dog one of their favorite treats can instill a sense of purpose and be an affirming and positive experience.

-The human-animal bond is one that offers more than simple companionship.
-It’s a bond that can inspire our lives with purpose, making them rich with meaning and increasing our capacity for contentment and joy.
+The human-animal bond is one that offers more than basic companionship.
+It’s a bond that can infuse our lives with purpose, making them rich with fulfillment and increasing our capacity for contentment.

-It’s easy to see that there are unprecedented benefits to be found in the human-animal bond.
-While it might not always be easy to care for our animals, the benefits of having a pet are both rewarding and extremely worthwhile.
-Not only does having a pet increase your happiness but it makes you mentally and physically healthier overall.
+It’s clear that there are unprecedented benefits to be found within the human-animal bond.
+While it might not always be easy to care for our animals, the benefits of having a pet are rewarding and extremely worthwhile.
+Having a pet increases your happiness and it makes you healthier both mentally and physically.